-- •"That's all so unbelievably cool I just have to get involved with this process right this very second..." - Discussion Committees are formed, each with a common interest (big business, individual developers, big OSS projects etc) - Discussion Committees read all the comments, aggregate them into issues. - Summaries of these issues, along with summaries of the submitted arguments on both sides, get sent to FSF to inform the next draft.
+- •"How Can I Get Involved?" - Discussion Committees are formed, each with a common interest (big business, individual developers, big OSS projects etc) - Discussion Committees read all the comments, aggregate them into issues. - Summaries of these issues, along with summaries of the submitted arguments on both sides, get sent to FSF to inform the next draft.